MrT3ddy/E-commerce-main/README.md

 - Listing of every product from the database for home page
 - Product page that dynamically produces data based on id of product
 - Crud operation for Admin side (create, update, delete products and all their info)
+- Shopping Cart that uses cookies, no need to be logged in as a user

 Planning to use: